-Macabeo grape variety, also known as Viura, is a native Spanish grape of the Ebro Basin.
-It finds its highest expression in the D.O.P.
+Macabeo grape variety, also known as Viura, is a native Spanish grape which finds its highest expression in the D.O.P.
 Utiel-Requena, gently buffeted by fresh breezes from the Mediterranean and warmed by the continental dry climate of La Mancha.

 Naturally abundant in glycerin, this grape, said to owe its name to the Biblical tribe of the Maccabees, makes fresh, crisp dry wines with beautiful fruit flavors and is ideal for pairing with fish.